Green's function in general relativity: Introduction

-This section summarises the mathematical tools utilised throughout this study.
-We treat both $SO(1,3)$ and $SO(4)$ symmetries simultaneously using the one-parameter family of metric tensors, namely the $\theta$-metric\cite{Kurihara:2022sso}.
+We treat both $SO(1,3)$ and $SO(4)$ symmetries simultaneously using the one-parameter family of metric tensors, namely the \textit{amphometric}\cite{Kurihara:2025tro}.
 We denote a four-dimensional special-orthogonal group as $SO_4$ when we do not distinguish its signature.